-International travelers should remember that there is no limit on the amount of money that can be legally taken out of or brought into the United States provided that it is properly declared at the border.
-If a person (or group) holds $10,000 or more in currency or negotiable monetary instruments, they must fill out a "Report of International Transportation of Currency and Monetary Instruments" FinCEN Form 105 (former CF Form 4790).
+International travelers should remember that there is no limit on the amount of money that can be legally taken out of, or brought into the United States, provided that these funds are properly declared at the border.

-If assistance is required, one should ask a Customs and Border Protection (CBP) Officer for their assistance in filling out the forms.
-The FinCEN 105 is best obtained prior to traveling, but if this is forgotten, ask a CBP Officer for the form prior to attempting to pass through the Customs. checkpoint.
+If assistance in making the declaration is required, we suggest that travelers clearly ask the Customs and Border Protection (CBP) Officer for assistance in filling out the forms correctly, making certain to explain that they are traveling with monetary instruments in excess of $10,000.
+The FinCEN 105 is best obtained prior to traveling, but if this is forgotten, a traveler should always ask a CBP Officer for the form prior to attempting to pass through the Customs checkpoint.

 If proper monetary reporting has not attempted then, such funds in excess of the $10,000 U.S.D. limit discovered will be subject to a currency seizure by U.S. Customs.

 If currency is seized, Customs will issue a “Custody receipt” for the funds seized, and the funds placed into a suspense account.
 The disposition of the matter will then be referred to Customs Fines, Penalties and Forfeitures (FP&F) Division at the service Port of Entry, and FP&F will advise the claimant of his/her right to request remission of the seizure.

 If facts implicating attempted "smuggling" or “money laundering” may exist, such as for example, the concealment of monies on a person at the time of entry, then the case may be referred to the Department of Justice (DOJ) for review from the perspective of criminal bulk money smuggling/laundering.

 Experienced customs counsel should be sought to assist in obtaining the release of the monies.